Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Discussion

-This finding extends research on IT-enabled dynamic capabilities \citep{bharadwaj2000resource, joshi2010changing, teece1997dynamic} and post-adoptive IT use, which emphasizes how value emerges through user experimentation and learning over time \citep{jasperson2005comprehensive}.
+Seen from a broader organizational perspective, these findings also speak to long-standing work on IT-enabled dynamic capabilities \citep{bharadwaj2000resource, joshi2010changing, teece1997dynamic} and post-adoptive IT use \citep{jasperson2005comprehensive}.
 Prompt adaptation, as we observe it, is not grounded in formal training or specialized skill.
-Participants in our study—none of whom were expert prompt engineers—improved performance through trial-and-error within a single session.
+Participants in our study, drawn from a general population rather than a specialized group of prompt engineers, improved performance through trial-and-error within a single session.
 This contrasts with earlier IT transitions, where complementary capabilities often required extensive training \citep{attewell1992technology, von2006democratizing}.
-The accessibility of prompt adaptation suggests a path toward more broadly distributed productivity gains—provided that users are supported by scaffolds and interfaces that enable iterative refinement \citep{rogers2003diffusion}.
+The relative accessibility of prompt adaptation highlights one potential pathway toward more broadly distributed productivity gains, provided that users are supported by scaffolds and interfaces that enable iterative refinement \citep{rogers2003diffusion}.
 At the same time, this accessibility introduces risk.
 Over-optimizing for a particular model version may reduce users’ ability to adapt as systems evolve.
 This behavioral lock-in resembles challenges in architectural innovation, where tightly coupled routines inhibit flexibility when key system components change \citep{henderson1990architectural}.
 Supporting long-term adaptation may require not just prompt training, but workflows and learning mechanisms that encourage ongoing experimentation.